AdrianoGratani/Pac-Man-for-Desktop/README.md

 # [ Written by >>> me <<<. ] #
 Adriano Gratani, 2024

-//////////////////////// General informations:
+//////////////////////// General information:

-I started coding Pacman in February 2024, as a newbye.
+I started coding Pacman in February 2024, as a newbie.
 It took me around five weeks to finish it.
 I chose this project because you need a basic understanding of algorithms and data structures to code a video game.
 How to implement the map, how to render characters and event configuration: I did everything from scratch.